Question: I have throbbing tooth pain 2 weeks after filling. What should I do?

 Question: How can I prevent throbbing tooth pain after a filling?

-Answer: Minimize the risk of tooth pain after a filling by practicing good oral hygiene and avoiding biting hard objects.
+Answer: Minimize the risk of tooth pain after a filling by practicing good oral hygiene and avoiding biting hard objects.Question: When should I see an emergency Orthodontics for tooth pain after a filling?

 Answer: While minor discomfort is normal after a filling, certain situations warrant immediate dental attention.
-If you experience severe, throbbing pain that doesn’t subside, swelling, difficulty opening your mouth, or signs of infection like fever or lousy taste, contact an emergency dentist immediately.
+If you experience severe, throbbing pain that doesn’t subside, swelling, difficulty opening your mouth, or signs of infection like fever or lousy taste, contact an emergency Orthodontics immediately.

 Question: What are the signs of a dental emergency after a filling?